lukasmwerk/skills/README.md

 ## Skills Overview
 *Only includes the most relevant skills*\
+- *Know the Basics = I am familiar with the mindset and paradigms, and could learn pretty quickly*
+- *Studied It = Have read books, docs, code, and possibly written limited code to practice concepts*
+- *Used It = I have used it in projects and could write quality code in a professional context, without advanced features and tricks*
-*Experienced = I am confident using this professionally pretty much off the bat*\
+- *Experienced = I am confident using this professionally pretty much off the bat*
-*Not really going into more detail above experienced because its not too relevant*

 ### Languages
 | _Language_ | Know the Basics | Studied It | Used It | Experienced/Fluent | Notes |